SEARCH

 Because this is a non-native annual, it is not going to play a beneficial role in the food web beyond the fact that some insects and other animals like to nibble the leaves.

-Available in an array of shapes, sizes, and colors (green, black, and more), some types of sweet potato vine grows as a compact, bushy trailing plant while other grow as long vines reaching 10-feet or more in a single growing season.
+Available in an array of shapes, sizes, and colors (green, black, and more), some types of sweet potato vine grow as a compact, bushy trailing plant while others grow as long vines reaching 10-feet or more in a single growing season.

 Many have large, heart-shaped (“cordate”) leaves.
 Other varieties have leaf shapes resembling maple leaves or other similar shapes.

 While used for their decorative foliage, it is true that older varieties in particular are capable of flowering.
-It’s rare to see these days but it is possible.
+It’s rare these days but possible.

 You can plant sweet potato vine in the ground or containers.
 Depending on the type you choose, it may spread as ground cover, climb up a trellis, or spill over the edge of a container or hanging baskets.

-While perennial in tropical regions, sweet potato vine are treated as annuals in cold climates because of their sensitivity to frost.
+While perennial in tropical regions, sweet potato vine is treated as annual in cold climates because of the sensitivity to frost.

-The life of the plant can be extended indefinitely through propagation or proper protection from winter conditions.
+The life of the plant can be extended indefinitely through propagation or proper protection from winter conditions in your home.

 The easiest propagation method is by cuttings.